eissak/recipe-book/sides/poke.md

 ## Instructions

 Mix ingredients in a bowl.
-This makes it really tasty.
+This makes it really tasty and nutritious.